apache/couchdb/README.md

 TODO

-1. Rewrite inner node ids (non-root, non-leaf) so we can safely cache them outside of a transaction.
+1. Rewrite inner node ids (non-root, non-leaf) so we can safely cache them outside of a transaction. (see "immutable" branch)
 2. Chunkify large values over multiple rows?
-3. Sequential node ids?